McKinney quadruple murder: Police response

 Javier Cortez, 31; Raul Cortez, 26; and Eddie Williams were all arrested and charged.
 Williams pled guilty to three counts of murder in 2010 and was sentenced to 20 years.
-Raul Cortez was convicted of capital murder and sentenced to death.
+Raul Cortez was convicted on January 29, 2009, of capital murder and sentenced to death on February 2.
 Williams's relatively lighter sentence compared to that received by Raul Cortez was justified by his co-operation with police and his history of mental disabilities.
 Javier Cortez pled guilty to federal weapons charges and was sentenced to four years in prison.
+He is currently serving his sentence at the Clements Unit in Amarillo.

 Legacy

 Raul Cortez appealed his death sentence to the Texas Supreme Court, but his appeal was rejected in 2011.
 He subsequently appealed his sentence all the way to the US Supreme Court, but his appeal was rejected in 2017.
-As of 2020 a date is still yet to be set for his execution.
+As of 2023 a date is still yet to be set for his execution.
 A scholarship fund was raised in the names of the victims of the killings.
 The killings were also the subject of an episode of the Investigation Discovery channel documentary Nightmare Next Door.
 The episode first aired in January 2011.